ahay/src/user/pyang/readme.txt

 seems nice, I found the residual of my implementation not converged well.
 Be careful!
 It is under modification!

-7) 2-D forward modeling to generate shot records (prepared for FWI)
+7) 2-D forward modeling to generate shot records

 Main: 		Mmodeling2d.c